gonner22/AIPG-GenHub/README.md

 ### Installation
 #### Pre-requisites
-- Install and configure Docker and Python on your system.
+- Install and configure Docker, Python, CUDA Driver, CUDA Toolkit and NVIDIA Container Toolkit on your system.

 To use TextGen, follow these steps:
 1. Clone the repository AIPG-GenHub.